 The reason for this move was an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line, for 30 miles to the northwest, in the direction of a Japanese occupied island, hundreds of miles away, that had a large radio transmitter.
 The squadron continued its flight plan and flew south to Mariveles before returning to Clark Field.
 By the time the planes landed, it was too late to do anything that day about the buoys.

-The next day another squadron was sent to the area, but the buoys had been picked up by a fishing boat which was seen making its way to shore.
+The next day another squadron was sent to the area, but the buoys had been picked up by a fishing boat that was seen making its way to shore.
 Since communication between the Air Corps and Navy were poor, the boat was not intercepted.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 In September 1941, the 194th was sent to Ft.
 Mason in San Francisco, California, and ferried on the U.S.A.T.
 General Frank M. Coxe, to Ft.
 MacDowell on Angel Island where they received physicals and inoculations from the battalion’s medical detachment.
 Those men with medical conditions were replaced.